 Passive aggression is a pattern of behavior where instead of expressing negative feelings directly, a partner communicates them through subtle actions.

-A passive-aggressive partner will quickly say something like "it doesn't matter", "It's ok," “I’m fine,” or “I don’t really care,” but then convey a vague sense of displeasure and annoyance with the very situation that they declined to previously discuss.
+A passive-aggressive partner will quickly say something like “It doesn’t matter,” “It’s ok,” “I’m fine,” or “I don’t really care,” but then convey a vague sense of displeasure and annoyance with the very situation that they declined to discuss previously.

-An essential feature of the passive-aggressive spouse is their innate bitterness and annoyance with the requests of their partner.
-This is often conveyed by "forgetting" or failing to complete previously agreed-upon tasks.
+An essential feature of the passive-aggressive spouse is their innate bitterness and annoyance with their partner’s requests.
+This is often conveyed by “forgetting” or failing to complete previously agreed-upon tasks.

 Passive-aggressive behavior by men is typified by frequent complaints of feeling undervalued, unappreciated, or unloved.
-For women is shows up in disinterest in sex or other activities he wants her to participate in.
-This problematic behavior pattern is the anti-thesis of being assertive, direct and honest about your wants, needs, and desires.
+For women, it shows up in disinterest in sex or other activities he wants her to participate in.
+This problematic behavior pattern is the antithesis of being assertive, direct, and honest about your wants, needs, and desires.

-If you have a tendency to occasionally be passive-aggressive, setting boundaries for yourself will require you to say "yes" when you mean "yes," and to say "no" when you mean "no."
+If you tend to occasionally be passive-aggressive, setting boundaries for yourself will require you to say “yes” when you mean “yes” and to say “no” when you mean “no.”

 4. Remember to complain instead of criticize and stop avoiding conflict

-What does it mean to be setting boundaries for yourself in marriage?
-It means being truly assertive, and accepting that conflict is as healthy as it is inevitable.
+What does it mean to set boundaries for yourself in marriage?
+It means being genuinely assertive and accepting that conflict is as healthy as it is inevitable.
 Setting boundaries means honestly asking yourself what do I want here?

 True assertiveness is calm, clear, and differentiated.
-Here's what I want, here's why I want it, and here's what in it for you if you collaborate with me.
+Here’s what I want, why I want it, and what is in it for you if you collaborate with me.

-A differentiated partner asserts themselves knowing that their partner isn't a mind reader, and has not been placed on earth to thwart their every desire.
-They neither pursue or avoid conflict.
-But they do make solid complaints... and focus on what they want instead.
+A differentiated partner asserts themselves knowing that their partner isn’t a mind reader and has not been placed on earth to thwart their every desire.
+They neither pursue nor avoid conflict.
+But they do make solid complaints… and focus on what they want instead.

 We Need to Offer You 13 Essential Strategies for Setting Boundaries for Yourself in Marital Conflict Before We Move On to Tip #5.

-• Complain When it Matters.
-If you have a feeling...talk about it.
-You might just learn something that might prevent you from having a similar feeling in the future because you now understand a facet of your partner that up to this point has escaped your notice.
+- Complain When it Matters.
+If you have a feeling…talk about it.
+You might learn something that might prevent you from having a similar feeling in the future because you now understand a facet of your partner that has escaped your notice up to this point.

-• Put A Time Limit on The Complaint.
-Don't engage in endlessly conflictual conversations...even if they've never had one.
-Set a time limit that's comfortable.
+- Put A Time Limit on The Complaint.
+Don’t engage in endlessly conflictual conversations…even if they’ve never had one.
+Set a comfortable time limit.
 Chip away at the tough stuff.
 Be patient.
 Take it slow.

-• Have Your Batna in Place.
-Professional negotiators always keep in mind the BATNA, the Best Alternative To a Negotiated Agreement.
-Don't worry if you can't find a workable long-term solution to your marital complaint.
-What will work right here... right now?
+- Have Your Batna in Place.
+Professional negotiators always consider the BATNA as the Best Alternative To a Negotiated Agreement.
+Don’t worry if you can’t find a workable long-term solution to your marital complaint.
+What will work right here… right now?

-• Don't Hide Facts to Avoid Conflict.
-Forgiveness may be easier to get than permission in the business world, but in marriages, unilateral action without consulting your partner is highly problematic.
+- Don’t Hide Facts to Avoid Conflict.
+Forgiveness may be easier to get than permission in business, but unilateral action without consulting your partner is highly problematic in marriages.
 You want to avoid conflict, not delay it and heighten it by hiding pertinent facts.

-• Kill Fear With Curiosity.
+- Kill Fear With Curiosity.
 Have a deep conversation.
-How do you see this issue? conflict-avoidant couples want to avoid a repetition of the same conversations or have it fizzling out into the usual mumbled vagaries.
-You want to tell your partner exactly what you think...and learn what they consider as well.
+How do you see this issue?
+Conflict-avoidant couples want to avoid repeating the same conversations or have it fizzling out into the usual mumbled vagaries.
+You want to tell your partner exactly what you think…and learn what they also consider.
 You might uncover some exciting differences during your marital complaints.
 Ask good questions.
 Use a list of generative questions if you have to.
 The answers might offer new facets of mutual understanding.

-• Don't Allow Fear of Unresolved Conflict Derail Your Complaint.
-You might both have to think about what you learned about the situation and agree to have another conversation after a period of reflection.
+- Don’t Allow Fear of Unresolved Conflict to Derail Your Complaint.
+You might both have to think about what you learned about the situation and agree to have another conversation after reflection.
 Nobody is forcing anything on anyone.
 Take your time.

 5. Setting boundaries means setting limits on conflict